Skip to main content

 Curriculum and Learning Department

 Our vision is to become the best school district in the area.
 We will know we are successful when our students outperform our peer districts and the state average on all measures of essential skills in literacy and math, core content knowledge, and college and career readiness.
-In such a strong school district, our contributions to the lives and futures of our students are celebrated.

 To achieve this vision, it is essential to focus on academic excellence while simultaneously building safe and positive learning environments.
 By creating these environments, we can raise expectations to ensure our students read at higher levels, significantly improve their mastery of grade-level content and skills, and promote a sense of pride, belonging, and connectedness.